History | Key West Florida Hotel

 Built as a carriage house to the Main house in 1880, it remains the only standing carriage house on the island.
 This two-story house, trimmed with gingerbread, allows the island trade winds to pass through its arch and into the tropical gardens within.

 This house currently offers 6 suites furnished in a casual island style of bright colors against cool white wicker, Bahaman ceiling fans, and hardwood floors.

 Originally, built as a private home for a wealthy Charleston merchant family in 1880, this grand three-story Victorian mansion was then converted into the Island City House Hotel by its owners, in anticipation of the railroad’s arrival in 1912.

-After a faithful restoration, this house offers 12 parlor suites, each individually furnished with Victorian antiques, lace curtains and hardwood floors.
+After a faithful restoration, this house offers 12 suites, varying from one and two bedroom to parlor style, each individually furnished with Victorian antiques, lace curtains and hardwood floors.

 The Cigar House